 Students, on successful completion of the programme, will be able to:

-Theme 1: Starting your foundation journey
+Module 1: Starting your foundation journey

-Theme 2: Life skills and leadership
+Module 2: Life skills and leadership

-Theme 3: Consultation skills and patient-centred care
+Module 3: Consultation skills and patient-centred care

-Theme 4: Medicines optimisation
+Module 4: Medicines optimisation

-Theme 5: Long-term conditions
+Module 5: Long-term conditions

-Theme 6: NHS and public health services
+Module 6: NHS and public health services

-In order to successfully complete the CPPE foundation pharmacist training pathway, foundation pharmacists must submit their portfolio and complete a record of in-training assessment (RITA) with their work-based tutor.
+In order to successfully complete the CPPE foundation pharmacist training pathway, foundation pharmacists must submit their portfolio and complete a record of in-training assessment (RITA) with their education supervisor.
 This will enable pharmacists on the Foundation pharmacist training pathway to demonstrate they have developed a range of knowledge, skills, experience and behaviours that would be expected at Stage 1 of Foundation Training.
 Successful pharmacists will be issued with a CPPE Foundation Pharmacist Training Pathway certificate, indicating they have completed the CPPE learning.
 Foundation pharmacists will be supported to formulate a learning plan to meet the remaining competencies outlined in the RPS Foundation Practice framework.

 Pharmacists completing the 12-month pathway will participate in online and self-directed learning to meet aspects of their personal development plan.